drikusroor/fabric-helper/README.md

 # Fabric Helper 🎮

-An automated Fabric mod installer script for macOS that downloads and installs Minecraft Fabric mods and shaders with a single command.
+An automated Fabric mod installer that downloads and installs Minecraft Fabric mods and shaders with a single command.

+**Now available in two versions:**
+- 🚀 **Cross-platform TypeScript/Bun version** (Recommended - works on Windows, macOS, Linux)
+- 🍎 **Bash version** (macOS/Linux only)

 ## Features